fbgallet/roam-extension-find-replace/README.md

 ---

-For any question or suggestion, DM me on Twitter: [@fbgallet](https://twitter.com/fbgallet) or Roam Slack.
+For any question or suggestion, DM me on Twitter and follow me to be informed of updates and new extensions: [@fbgallet](https://twitter.com/fbgallet) or Roam Slack.